 From the window - in Sprang Heel, Tennessee

-I just had a conversation with a fellow in the early stages of grief.
-His assumption was “I will never be able to handle this."
-His son was 47 (just like mine.)
-I was not surprised because I have felt that way.
+This morning I had a conversation with a fellow in the early stages of grief.
+His assumption was, "I will never be able to handle this."
+His son was 47 (just like mine is now.)
+I was not surprised by his statement because I have felt that way.

-In the days (actually years) when I focused on going back to the way things were, it was NOT easier.
+In the days (actually years), when I focused on going back to the way things were, it was sad.
 It was agonizing as a matter of fact.

-After a lot of interaction with other survivors, a sector of us began to put our efforts into constructing a new life.
-Focusing on the now and the tomorrows, rather than the yesterdays.
+After lots of interaction with other survivors, a group began investing our efforts in constructing a new life, around the present and the tomorrows, rather than the yesterdays.

-I never forget about the yesterdays, that is just unthinkable.
-But I am conscious of the reality that I will not ever go back there except in memories.
-I spend a considerable time (now and then) going back via pictures of that past.
+One never forgets about yesterdays.
+That is just unthinkable.
+I am conscious of the reality that I will not ever go back there except in memories.
+I spend a considerable time (on occasions) going back to the past via pictures.
 The way I am now, I am good with that.
 I come away comforted.

-Some of this change, I think most of it, comes from encouragement.
+Some of this change, I think most of it comes from encouragement.
 You can only change you.
 You cannot change anyone else.
-It is essential to use every opportunity to influence your family and friends, but they have to decide to construct a new life, and only they can do that.
+While it is essential that we use every opportunity to influence our family and friends, yet they have to decide to alter their own lives, and only they can do that.

-Keep On, Keeping On there is the potential of a new day for all of us.
-It will appear on the horizon and move slowly like the Sun.
+Keep On, Keeping On, there is the potential of a new day for all of us.
+It will appear on the horizon and move slowly like the Sun rising.
 It is NOT an instant change.
-I cannot recall things as being instant other than shock.
+I cannot recall anything as being immediate other than the initial shock.

 NOTE: I have come to borrow comments as illustrations.
 Few are new after all these years.
-I don't ID them, but it is okay if either one wants to lay claim to the two above.
+I don't ID them, but it is okay if someone wants to lay claim to the three above.
 I bet a crowd of you could do that.

-Do the best you can for yourself this day. dJ
+Do the best you can for yourself this day. blessing, dJ